mariadjuric/FindMyArxivPaper/README.md

 - evaluate both classification and retrieval quality
 - generate plots, including **year distribution**
 - generate a **static interactive HTML site** with a dense paper map

-This makes it much closer to a real paper-atlas / portfolio project than a toy classifier demo.

 ---